aws-samples/aws-cloudwatch-snapshot-graphs-alert-context/README.md

 2. Run 'npm install' to create dependencies.
 3. ZIP the entire project 'zip -r snapshotgraphsalarmdemo.zip ./*'
 4. Create a new NodeJS Lambda function and upload the ZIP as the source code.
+5. Set handler to emailer.myHandler.
+6. Increase execution timeout to 30s.
-5. To execute, the Lambda function requires an IAM role with permissions for Amazon SES, Amazon SNS (readonly) and Amazon CloudWatch (readonly).
+7. This Lambda function requires an IAM role with permissions for Amazon SES, Amazon SNS (readonly) and Amazon CloudWatch (readonly).

 See the CloudWatch API documentation for [GetMetricWidgetImage](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricWidgetImage.html) for more information.